manuelbl/JavaDoesUSB/README.md

 ### Linux

 *libsystemd* is used to discover USB devices.
 So it only runs on Linux distributions with systemd and the related library.
+The majority of Linux distributions suitable for desktop computing (as opposed to distributions optimized for containers) fulfills this.

 Similar to macOS, a Java application can connect to any USB device and claim any interfaces that aren't claimed by an operating system driver or another application.